antmicro/lazyrun/README.md

 source ./lazyrun/init
 ```

-And you should now see the relevant dockerized binaries on your PATH.
+And you should now see the relevant containerized binaries on your PATH.